existinsing/pico/README.md

-`pico` is a toolkit for quickly prototyping small and simple php apps.
+`pico` is a toolkit for creating small php apps.

 ### function catalog